Joshimath land subsidence: Demolition of damaged Hotel Malari Inn underway

 Prior to the preparation of the demolition of the Inn on Thursday, the road near hotel Malari Inn was blocked and police and State Disaster Response Fund (SDRF) officials were deployed.

-Kanungo also denied the usage of any type of heavy vibrating machine for the dismantling procedure as they are planning to "save the land".
+Kanungo also denied the usage of any heavy vibrating machine for the dismantling procedure as they are planning to "save the land".

 "Each thing will be taken apart.
 We will not be using any type of heavy vibrating machine here.
 We have to save the land.
 We will try to ensure that there is minimum or no vibration inside the ground," Kanungo added.

-Earlier on Wednesday, after receiving the information of the hotel's dismantling, the owner sat in protest with his family on Wednesday demanding compensation.
+Earlier on Wednesday, after receiving the information of the hotel's dismantling, the owner sat in protest with his family demanding compensation.

 He also said that till now there have been no talks about compensation with Chief Minister Pushkar Singh Dhami, adding, "I have no idea about compensation."